 Sanders helps No. 12 Oklahoma State beat Central Michigan

+STILLWATER, Okla. – Oklahoma State coach Mike Gundy deflected credit when he reached a career milestone.

-STILLWATER, Okla.
-(AP) Spencer Sanders passed for a career-high 406 yards and accounted for six touchdowns and No. 12 Oklahoma State beat Central Michigan 58-44 on Thursday night to give Mike Gundy his 150th coaching victory.
+Spencer Sanders passed for a career-high 406 yards and accounted for six touchdowns and No. 12 Oklahoma State beat Central Michigan 58-44 on Thursday night to give Gundy his 150th coaching victory.

 Gundy improved to 150-69 in his 18th season coaching his alma mater.